 This bill amends the Fiscal Code of Pennsylvania to establish the Redevelopment Authority Startup Loan Program and the associated Redevelopment Authority Startup Fund.
 The new article, designated as ARTICLE XVI-Z.1, outlines definitions and processes related to the program, including the roles of the Department of Community and Economic Development, qualified redevelopment authorities, and qualified land banks.
-The program allows these entities to apply for startup loans, with a maximum loan amount of $500,000, to be used for purchasing, redeveloping, or remediating residential or commercial properties, as well as covering certain administrative costs.
+The program allows these entities to apply for startup loans, with a maximum loan amount of $500,000, to be used for purchasing, redeveloping, or remediating residential or commercial properties.
+The application process is set to begin 60 days after funds are appropriated by the General Assembly and will remain open until all funds are awarded or until January 1, 2028.

 Statutes/Laws affected: